Self-supervised Learning for Semi-supervised Temporal Language Grounding: Related Work

 \textbf{Semi-supervised learning (SSL)} is a dominant approach in machine learning to facilitate learning with limited labeled data and large amounts of unlabeled data.
-Especially in image classification, SSL has been extensively studied~\cite{Arazo2020,Xie2020,Sohn2020,Pham2021,Laine2017,Tarvainen2017}.
+SSL has been extensively studied~\cite{Arazo2020,Xie2020,Sohn2020,Pham2021,Laine2017,Tarvainen2017} in image classification.
 Their focus can be roughly categorized into two groups: pseudo label generation and consistency regularization.
-The main idea of pseudo label generation is generating artificial labels by a teacher model for unlabeled data and using them for further training the student model. \citet{Arazo2020} propose to train the student model with a fixed pre-trained teacher model.
-Subsequent studies deeply investigate the usage of pseudo labels.
-For instance, \citet{Xie2020} propose Noisy-Student to train a student model with an iterative teacher model, \citet{Sohn2020} propose FixMatch to apply different levels of augmentation to pseudo label generation and pseudo label prediction, and \citet{Pham2021} update the teacher model from the feedback of the student model.
-Consistency regularization methods encourage models to generate consistent outputs from perturbed input data and have been widely used in the field of SSL. \citet{Laine2017} maintain a regularization for ensemble prediction. \citet{Tarvainen2017} update the teacher model by averaging weights of the student model at each training step so as to promote the quality of labels.
-Most related are two previous methods that study semi-supervised temporal action localization (SSTAL). \citet{Ji2019} design two sequential perturbations based on the mean teacher framework, \citet{Wang2021} propose to incorporate self-supervised learning into SSTAL.
-But language grounding is much more complicated than action localization.
+Pseudo label generation produces artificial labels with a teacher model for unlabeled data and using them to further train the student model. \cite{Arazo2020} proposes to train the student model with a fixed pre-trained teacher model.
+Subsequent studies investigate the usage of pseudo labels.
+For instance, \cite{Xie2020} proposes Noisy-Student to train a student model with an iterative teacher model; \cite{Sohn2020} proposes FixMatch to apply different levels of augmentation to pseudo label generation and prediction; \cite{Pham2021} updates the teacher model from the feedback of the student model.
+Consistency regularization methods encourage models to generate consistent outputs from perturbed input data and have been widely used in SSL. \cite{Laine2017} maintains a regularization for ensemble prediction. \cite{Tarvainen2017} updates the teacher model by averaging weights of the student model at each training step so as to promote the quality of labels.
+Most related to our work are two previous methods that study semi-supervised temporal action localization (SSTAL). \cite{Ji2019} designs two sequential perturbations based on the mean teacher framework, \cite{Wang2021} proposes to incorporate self-supervised learning into SSTAL.
+But language grounding is much more complicated than action localization and requires inter-modal joint learning.